In Advocacy Training

 Background Information

 The United Nations General Assembly has decided to convene the Second World Summit for Social Development in 2025, to address gaps and recommit to the principles outlined in the 1995 Copenhagen Declaration on Social Development and Programme of Action and give momentum towards the implementation of the 2030 Agenda for Sustainable Development.
+It will be held at the level of Heads of State or Government in Qatar from 4 to 6 November.
+The programme will include two high-level round tables on the following themes:

 “This would be an opportunity to hold a different form of global deliberation and to live up to the values, including trust and listening, that underpin the social contract.
 The Summit outcome could be an update of the 1995 Copenhagen Declaration on Social Development, covering issues such as universal social protection floors, and give momentum towards achieving the Sustainable Development Goals.”